neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 Configure the following parameters in each node protocol.json.
 Ensure the configuration in each file is consistent.

-- Magic : The private chain ID, which can be any integer in the range of [0 - 4294967295].
+- Magic: The private chain ID, which can be any integer in the range of [0 - 4294967295].

-- StandbyValidators: The public key of the alternate consensus node.
-Enter the public keys of four wallets.
+- StandbyCommittee: The public keys of committee members.
+The top 4 nodes with the most votes will become consensus nodes.
+Here enter the public keys of four wallets.
 - SeedList: The IP address and port number of the seed node.
 Specify the IP address as `localhost` and the ports as four P2P ports configured before in config.json.